edersoncorbari/sparrow-account/README.md

 $ ./scripts/curl-test.sh
 ```

-See more command curl information in item 3.3.
+> Note: See more command curl information in item 3.3, to run the integrated tests, see item 3.4.
 More information on removing and stopping the docker image see item 4.

 ### 2.2 Local SBT and Java